Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 All content in the "About" and "Work" sections in this portfolio site were written by myself.
 * Media: I used two photo's from unsplashed, a free stock image libary.

-Photo 1: Photo of Marjolein made by Darinde Heerema Photo 2: Photo made by by Nolan Issac on Unsplash Photo 3: Photo of Marjolein made by Darinde Heerema Photo 4: Photo by Nathan Riley on Unsplash
+- *Photo 1*: Photo of Marjolein made by Darinde Heerema
+- *Photo 2*: Photo made by by Nolan Issac on Unsplash
+- *Photo 3*: Photo of Marjolein made by Darinde Heerema
+- *Photo 4*: Photo by Nathan Riley on Unsplash

 **Acknowledgements**